RibhuNoodleBoodle/stupidrandomnamegeneratorflutter/README.md

-# It's a random user name generator that I c/p calm down
+# It's a random user name generator that I c/p. calm down!

 An early Flutter application.
 One of many others when I don't smash my head to the wall lol